XENO2410/Predict-Credit-Card-Fraud/README.md

 12. Print the coefficients for the model to see how important each feature was for prediction.
 Which feature was most important?
 Least important?

 ### Predict With the Model
 13. Use the model to process new transactions.
 Three numpy arrays (`transaction1`, `transaction2`, `transaction3`) with information on new sample transactions are pre-loaded in the workspace.
-Create a fourth array, `your_transaction`, with your own values.
+Create a fourth array, `your_transaction`, with your values.
 14. Combine the new transactions and `your_transaction` into a single numpy array called `sample_transactions`.
 15. Scale `sample_transactions` using the `StandardScaler`.
 16. Use the model's `predict()` method on `sample_transactions` to determine which transactions are fraudulent.
 Print the results.